Exercise Your Rights and Resolve Disputes

 Should I file a standard lawsuit?

-Filing a lawsuit (litigation) should generally be a method of last resort for exercising your rights.
+Filing a lawsuit, or initiating litigation should generally be a method of last resort for exercising your rights or resolving a dispute.
 Lawsuits are generally quite expensive and time-consuming.
 Another drawback is the lack of privacy, as most of the filings and proceedings are public record.
 Thus, it may be best to start with one or more of the other methods of exercising your rights.

 That said, taking someone to court is often the only way they will comply with the law and do what they are supposed to do, whether that involves paying you money or refraining from taking a harmful action towards you.